dharak36/Xray-HttpUpgrade/README.md

-Xray Core with http upgrade and ws
+Xray Core, with http upgrade and ws, but without domain and path check

 ## Compilation